internal-page-background-header

 FDA 21 CFR Part 11

-Part 11 sets out how a company operating in the US can use electronic quality records and digital signatures in place of paper-based documentation and ‘wet signatures’ in a compliant way.
+Part 11 sets out how a company operating in the US should use electronic quality records and digital signatures in place of paper-based documentation and ‘wet signatures’ in a compliant way.

 FEA - Finite Element Analysis